nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 >>> [-5, -8, -2006, ...]
 ```
 ### 4) select elite population
-From the ranked population, we select parents(*elitepop*) which will reproduce offsprings. selec
+From the ranked population, we select parents(*elitepop*) which will reproduce offsprings.
+Selection of parents
 ```python
 rankedpop, popscore = rank_population(query, initialpop)
 >>> ['CCBDAAABBA', 'BACBACAABD', 'ABCAADABBB', ...]